Louis of France, Le Grand Dauphin

 Louis, Maria Anna Victoria, and their family, Credit – Wikipedia

 Louis showed little interest in politics.
 He was not allowed to attend the meetings of the King’s Council until he was thirty years old.
-However, he was one of the critics of the 1685 Edict of Fontainebleau which revoked the 1598 Edict of Nantes that had granted the Protestant Huguenots the right to practice their religion without persecution.
-During the Nine Years’ War, Louis proved to be a brave and skilled commander and was given the nominal command of the Siege of Philippsburg in 1688.
+However, he was one of the critics of the 1685 Edict of Fontainebleau which revoked the 1598 Edict of Nantes that granted the Protestant Huguenots the right to practice their religion without persecution.
+During the Nine Years’ War, Louis was a brave and skilled commander and was given the nominal command of the Siege of Philippsburg in 1688.

-Maria Anna Victoria’s ill health had made it difficult for her to carry out her duties.
+Maria Anna Victoria’s ill health made it difficult to carry out her duties.
 Her father-in-law King Louis XIV was unsympathetic and falsely accused her of hypochondria.
 She died at the Palace of Versailles on April 20, 1690, at the age of 29.
 An autopsy revealed several internal disorders that vindicated her complaints of illness.

 Mademoiselle de Choin; Credit – Wikipedia